Eggz-csm/Caving/README.md

   To setup "Caving!!" so that it runs, and runs smoothly please download it, extract the file and run the EXE file.
 (Other setup not yet known)

-## Contribution Rules and License

-## Made By and Inspirations
+## Made By & Inspirations

-Gabriel Farley
+Made by: Gabriel Farley

 Inspired by games alike "R.E.P.O." and "Lethal Company" along with movment alike that in "CARRION"